-· ic Soil Groups (HSG) C) Type of Soil Disturbance Soil Restoratio on Requirement Comments/Examples No soil disturbance soil disturbance Restoration not permitted Preservation of Natural Features Minimal soil disturbance Restoration not required Clearing and grubbing Areas where topsoil is HSG A & B HSG C&D Protect area from any ongoing stripped only - no change in grade Apply 6 inches of topsoil Aerate 3 and apply 6 inches of topsoil construction activities.
-HSG A &B HSG C&D Areas of cut or fill Aerate1 and apply 6 inches of topsoilApply full Soil Restoration 2 Heavy traffic areas on site (especially in a zone 5-25 feet around buildings but not within a 5-foot perimeter around foundation walls) Apply full Soll Restoration (decompaction and compost Enhancement 6)a foundation walls)Restoration not required, but may be applied to enhance the reduction specified for appropriate practices.
-Areas where Runoff Reduction and/or Infiltration practices are applied Keep construction equipment from crossing these areas.
-To protect newly installed practice from any ongoing construction activities construct a single phase operation fence area Redevelopment projects Soil Restoration is redevelopment pro where existing imp converted to pervio jects in areas ervious area will be
+Soil Restoration Requirements ^{1, 2,4} (Onsite soils within the limit of disturbance belong to Hydrologic Soil Groups (HSG) C) Type of Soil Disturbance Soil Restoration on Requirement Comments/Examples No soil disturbance Restoration not permitted Preservation of Natural Features Minimal soil disturbance Restoration not required Clearing and grubbing Areas where topsoil is HSG A & B HSG C&D Protect area from any ongoing stripped only - no change in grade Apply 6 inches of topsoil Aerate 3 and apply 6 inches of topsoil construction activities.
+HSG A &B HSG C&D Areas of cut or fill Aerate1 and apply 6 inches of topsoilApply full Soil Restoration 2 Heavy traffic areas on site (especially in a zone 5-25 feet around buildings but not within a 5-foot perimeter around foundation walls) Heavy traffic areas on site (especially in a zone 5-25 feet around buildings but not within a 5-foot perimeter around foundation walls) Areas where Runoff Reduction and/or Infiltration practices are applied Restoration not rec applied to enhance specified for appro uired, but may be the reduction oriate practices.
+Keep construction equipment from crossing these areas.
+To protect newly installed practice from any ongoing construction activities construct a single phase operation fence area Redevelopment projects Soil Restoration is required on redevelopment projects in areas where existing impervious area will be converted to pervious area.